 To help participants focus on two key aspects of preparation that make a scientific talk sink or succeed: i) clear communication of ideas and ii) audience engagement.

 Participants will learn how to capture and keep the attention of their audience and the importance of emotional commitment.
-They will work on articulating and clarifying their scientific ideas into a robust and coherent talk that offers itself easily for polished and professional delivery.
-They will develop their feedback practice, learning how essential it is in the learning process when received and given constructively.
+They will work on articulating and clarifying their scientific ideas into a clear and coherent talk that offers itself for polished, professional delivery - whether online or in-person.
+They will also develop their skills in giving and receiving constructive feedback as a key part of the learning process.

 Please note the course consists of several sessions, and you should be able to attend all of them.
 This is especially important given the small group of this course.